ianneub/heka-sqs/README.md

 This is an input and output plugin that enables sending messages to and receiving messages from [SQS](http://aws.amazon.com/sqs/) in [Heka](https://github.com/mozilla-services/heka).

+## Status

+This plugin is a work in progress and is not ready for production use.
+Please give it a test though and feel free to open an [issue](issues).

 ## How to use

 To use either plugin you will need to add this project to your Heka source code by adding a line to `cmake/plugin_loader.cmake` that will load the plugin, like this: